 Tomatoes: Tomatoes are the essence of this recipe, so make sure you pick the best juicy and ripe tomatoes.

 Olive oil: Olive oil acts as the base for the hot tomato oil.
+I love using my lemon olive oil for a bit of extra flavor.

 Garlic: Fresh garlic elevates the flavor of the oil and takes it to the next level.
 Use as much as you prefer.
+For a smoky flavor, use some roasted garlic instead of fresh garlic.

 Red chili flakes: Red chili flakes bring in a nice bit of heat and some chunky flakes into the oil.